The FDA schedules its proposed rule for April 2024

 So will hair relaxers with formaldehyde ever be banned?

-Though it’s likely that the proposed rule will be pushed back again in March, the FDA will have a hard time remaining silent as legal pressure continues to grow against dozens of hair relaxer brands.
-As of January 2025, over 10,000 women have sued major beauty companies like L’Oreal and Revlon with claims that using hair relaxers caused them to develop uterine cancer.
+As more women get sick and more lawsuits are filed, the FDA will have a hard time remaining silent as the legal pressure continues to grow for dozens of hair relaxer brands.
+As of December 2025, over 10,000 women have sued major beauty companies like L’Oreal and Revlon with claims that using hair relaxers caused them to develop uterine cancer.

 How to join the hair relaxer lawsuit